confluentinc/workshop-tableflow-databricks/labs/optional_bedrock_llm/optional_bedrock_llm.md

 Then we decided to leverage AWS Workshop Studio accounts for presenter-led hands-on workshops, and Workshop Studio accounts do not have Bedrock access in `us-east-2`, which is a cloud region we need to support.

+## Prerequisites

+- Amazon Bedrock available in your cloud region

 ## Terraform

 These snippet should be added back to the `confluent.tf` file